Didstopia/colony-survival-server/README.md

 The following environment variables are available:
 ```
 SERVER_NAME (DEFAULT: "Docker" - Sets the publicly visible name of the server)
-SERVER_EXTRA_ARGS (DEFAULT: "" - Optional startup arguments for the server)
+SERVER_PASSWORD (DEFAULT: "" - Optional password for the server)
 ```

 # Updating the server